-The deployment of proposed NMHEWS is basically an operational shift from a centralized controlled physical operational NMHEWC (limited capacity) to a robust ICT-driven interoperable multi-hazard early warning system(MHEWS) with concurrent multitasking capability, relational database management system, Relational

-Database Management System (RDBMS), database interface with online portal and online apps, big data collection system with mobile apps, survey data collection with mobile apps (user-friendly apps), geolocation place mark tracking with ESRI Survey 123, GPS logger, Qfield, etc. The system will be an online platform connecting all government actors, non-state actors (CSOs), stakeholders, enterprises, private sectors, and other relevant parties digitally, as well as last-mile stakeholders and individuals.
-The system will promote an inclusive and integrated digital organization, overcoming procedural and institutional barriers to the disaster risk management (DRM) system.
+The deployment of proposed NMHEWS is an operational shift from a centralized controlled and traditional style of institutional operational modality of NMHEWC (limited capacity) to a robust ICT-driven interoperable multi-hazard early warning system(MHEWS) with concurrent multitasking capability, relational database management system, Relational Database Management System (RDBMS), database interface with online portal and online apps, big data collection system with mobile apps, survey data collection with mobile apps (user-friendly apps), geolocation place mark tracking with ESRI Survey 123, GPS logger, Qfield, etc. The system will be an online platform connecting all government actors, non-state actors (CSOs), stakeholders, enterprises, private sectors, and other relevant parties digitally, as well as last-mile stakeholders and individuals.
+The system is expected to promote an inclusive and integrated digital organization, overcoming procedural and institutional barriers to the disaster risk management (DRM) system.

-The proposed system will function as a command-and-control system, with risk information being provided directly by the primary informants, namely the grassroots-level households and communities.
-Secondary informants would be stakeholders and service providers at the last mile, and tertiary informants would include the district administration, sector extension departments, city or municipality, and urban-level actors.
-The system will have real-time oversight capacity, hazard event tracking, and real-time dissemination.
+The proposed system will function as a command-and-control center, with risk information being provided directly by the primary grassroots-level informants, namely the grassroots-level households and communities.
+Secondary layered informants to MHEWS would include stakeholders and service providers at the last mile.
+In contrast, tertiary informants would comprise the district administration, sector extension departments, city or municipality, and urban-level actors.
+The MHEWS will feature a web-based interface with traceability, enabling real-time oversight of last-mile elements, hazard event tracking, and the dissemination of real-time web-map-based information.

-For overcoming the institutional partnership and coordination barriers on climate and multi-hazard risk information exchange and mandating stakeholders in multi-hazard risk information management, the following are the recommendations;
+To overcome the institutional partnership and coordination barriers in climate and multi-hazard risk information exchange, and to mandate stakeholders in multi-hazard risk information management, the following recommendations are proposed.